niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0 alpha 1

+* cmf:DefinitionText replaced with cmf:DocumentationText.
+  (Namespaces are documented, not defined.)
+* Removed NIEM 5 schema documents

 ## What's new in version 0.8

 * CMF is now a NIEM 6 message specification